 Prof. Gil Goobes held a post-doctoral fellowship at the University of Washington during the period 2002-2007 working with Professor Gary Drobny and Professor Patrick Stayton on deriving the molecular structure of proteins bound to tooth enamel surface, dynamics of DNA molecules and binding of peptides to gold nanoparticles.

-Since 2008 he is a member of the chemistry department faculty and is involved in both teaching and research in physical chemistry of heterogeneous biological systems and advanced materials.
+Since 2008 he is a member of the chemistry department faculty and the nanotechnology center for advanced materials.
+He is involved in both teaching and research in physical chemistry of heterogeneous biological systems and advanced materials.

 The scientific work in my research group focuses on utilization of solid state NMR spectroscopy and other physical chemistry and biophysical techniques for both materials and biological surface studies.

 Select research projects we are currently exploring include: